TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 - Formulating the spec using background info: the system shall be less than 1 inch in diameter such that it fits in a 1 inch cylinder (measureable)

 So, using background information, engineers are able to formulate fuzzy, verbal specifications into precise constraints.

-For further information about this refer to Chapter 4.1 and 4.2 of the Nasa Systems Engineering Handbook.
-4.1 deals with eliciting stakeholder expectations.
-The next section (4.2) deals with constructing "shall" statements (like the one above) and building technical requirements from the stakeholder expectations.

 ##### Other sources of constraints: Standards